All Episodes

 The way it's played, it can't possibly be.

-It's it's a game for manliness and men.
+It's a game for manliness and men.

 But even the NFL has been overwhelmed and overtaken by the culture of millennialism.

-There doesn't seem to be any bottom on bad behavior, and even where you would normally find like adults, uh adult representatives, uh, people of some age and experience who would, by virtue of have some wisdom, doesn't seem to exist anymore.
+And even where you would normally find like adults, adult representatives, people of some age and experience who would, by virtue of their have some wisdom, doesn't seem to exist anymore.

-I might cry, make me upset, I don't want to be upset, I shouldn't have to be upset.
+I might cry, make me upset.

-Which seems to be the rallying cry of millennials.
+I shouldn't have to be upset, which seems to be the rallying cry of millennials.

-Don't upset me!
+Don't upset me.

-I don't have to be upset, I don't want to be upset.
+I don't have to be upset.

-Don't microaggress me, don't whatever it is.
+Don't whatever it is.

 When I had this story yesterday, I didn't get to it.